XPRNetwork/grant-framework/applications/freehumans.world.md

 ### Roadmap

-A considerable amount of effort was already invested, delivering the initial phase of the Front-end UI/UX
+A considerable amount of effort was already invested, delivering the initial phase of the Front-end UI/UX and the user management system Blockchain / ScyllaDB / FaceID enrollment.
 > - **DONE:** Front-end (UI/UX)
 > - **DONE:** Integration with XPR - Quantum Resistant Blockchain Account creation (using SSS - Shamir's Secret Sharing scheme)
 > - **DONE:** Registration and Authentication